i0fliget/SalarixiOnion/README.md

 📌 The official author of this client is **nullclyze**.

-> [!WARNING]
-> This client does not promise stability and good support on all operating systems.
-If you encounter any problems, please report them to the [issues](https://github.com/nullclyze/SalarixiOnion/issues).

 ## 🔗 Social

-- [Telegram](https://t.me/salarixionion) - Our official Telegram channel, where we publish client news and upcoming plans.
+- [Telegram](https://t.me/salarixionion) - Our official Telegram channel, where we publish client news and upcoming plans
 - [YouTube](https://www.youtube.com/@salarixionion) - Our official YouTube channel, where we publish video reviews of the client

 ## 💻 System Requirements